sdslabs/beast/README.md

   static content through a single interface.
 - Use of sidecar mechanism for stateful workloads which can be shared by multiple challenges at once, MySQL for example.
 - Support for various notification channels like slack, discord.
-- Compatibility with Linux, Windows, MacOS, FreeBSD and OpenBSD.
 - Everything embedded to a single go binary which can be easily used anywhere.

 For more details on the features, refer to [Features](./docs/Features.md)